natcl/Artnet/README.md

 Note: this library assumes you are using the standard Ethernet library

+## This fork

+This is a fork from @natcl Artnet, I needed to implement nets and subnets for my specific application I have also implemented a patch function, essentially making a callback for a specific address
+'''void Artnet::patch(uint16_t address, uint16_t universe, uint8_t net, uint8_t sub)'''

 ## Installation

 You can download the [master](https://github.com/natcl/Artnet/archive/master.zip) and place the folder in your `~/Documents/Arduino/libraries` folder.